112 Main Street

 Denise Dion, Library Assistant: I fell in love with reading at a young age and remember my favorite activity during summer vacation was visiting the bookmobile.
-I loved how books could transport me around the world to a country or culture that was different than my own.
+I loved how books could transport me around the world to a country or culture that was different from my own.
 This exploration influenced my desire to live in cities as a young person where life was more diverse and exciting.
 I enjoy working at KFL because the staff is supportive and willing to be a sounding board for program ideas.
-I live locally in Kennebunk with my cat, Paix.
-I enjoy designing jewelry in my downtime and have a shop on Etsy.
-I am an avid gardener, and I love walking on the beach, hiking, traveling with my two sons and daughter-in-law, and most of all, spending time with my grandson, John.
+I live in Biddeford Pool with my cat, Paix.
+I enjoy designing jewelry in my downtime and sell jewelry on Down East Magazine's website as well as my own shop on Etsy.
+I love walking on the beach, hiking, and traveling with my two sons and daughter-in-law.
+Most of all, I enjoy spending time with my grandson, Fin.

 Emmaline, Library Assistant: Growing up I was always very inquisitive and imaginative, so naturally, the library was my go-to place to explore.
 Libraries allowed my curiosity to flourish, and my love for learning has only continued to grow over time.
 I have always enjoyed finding things, but it wasn’t until I began working for my college campus library that I realized I love to help others pursue their interests as well.
 I truly believe that there is nothing more satisfying than helping a patron find the perfect book to read or a resource to use for their research.
 That is what led me to KFL, and I could not be more excited to work with such an excellent team.
 As a new resident to Maine, I am so grateful for this community, and I am so happy to be a part of it!
 If you can’t find me here, I am usually trying to take advantage of the sunshine by spending all of my day outdoors, or I am curled up at home crafting/reading a book.
 Come find me if you ever want to talk about your favorite books, movies, or whatever else interests you at the moment - I hope to see you soon!